shuding/delay/README.md

 ## ...

-You could rename the `_` function to avoid conflicts.
+You could rename the `d` function to avoid conflicts.
 Or just using it under a wrapper scope.

 ## About